scalableinternetservicesarchive/Luber/README.md

-# Luber: A Car-sharing app
+# Luber: :oncoming_automobile: A Car-sharing App :oncoming_taxi:
 ==================================

 Sharing economy is efficient, environment-friendly and accessible to all.
 Uber and Airbnb have swept out the traditional rental business in every aspect.
 It's much faster and more convenient to ask for a ride by Uber or Lyft, however, sometimes a ride is not sufficient for all travelling demand, in case of family trip, long journey or private event.
 Therefore, We'd like to work on a Uber-like car-sharing app for CS291A project.